codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

         /* ... */
     }];
     ```
 - There is an alternative initializer for `SAYSelectRequest` that can handle aliases for each item, `initWithOptions:promptText:completionBlock`.
-We'll go over that in the next example.
-(TODO)
+Check it out at the end of this section.
+(TODO: Link)
 - We'll handle the result in another helper function:
     ``` objc
     - (void)handleSelectResultWithOption:(SAYSelectOption *)selectedOption atIndex:(NSUInteger)selectedIndex